-But what sets it apart from the competition is the fact that you have the choice for an adjustable footrest.
+But what sets it apart from the competition is the fact that you have the choice of an adjustable footrest.
 When you don’t want to use it, it stores discreetly out of the way under your seat cushion.
-But it can be easily engaged and adjusted to between 9.8 to 20 inches thanks to the easy to use gears.
-As is common, this is a mesh-combo solution with a breathable mesh back featuring built-in lumbar support and a plush padded fabric covered chair.
+But it can be easily engaged and adjusted to between 9.8 to 20 inches thanks to the easy-to-use gears.
+As is common, this is a mesh-combo solution with a breathable mesh back featuring built-in lumbar support and a plush padded fabric-covered chair.

 Award: BEST FOR HOME USE

 WHY WE LIKE IT: A simple supportive mesh-combo office chair that can support up to 331 pounds and is available in six colors makes it perfect for a home office setup.